Misti: General outline

-The volcano is about 20 km wide and rises abruptly from the surrounding terrain.
-Estimates of the mountain's volume range from 150 km3 to more likely values of 90 km3 or 40 km3.
-The stratovolcano (Note: A stratovolcano is a steep cone of volcanic origin formed by rock fragments and viscous material.) is made up of pyroclastic rocks and stubby lava flows, which form a 2.2 km pile.
-On the northwestern foot, there is an outcrop of rhyolite named "Hijo de Misti" ("son of Misti"), while an older, eroded stratovolcano ("Misti 1"), lies underneath the Misti cone.
+The volcano is about 20 km wide and rises abruptly from the surrounding terrain, towering about 3.5 km above Arequipa.
+Published estimates of Misti's volume vary widely, from about 40 km3 to 150 km3.
+The stratovolcano (Note: A stratovolcano is a steep cone of volcanic origin formed by rock fragments and viscous material.) is made up of pyroclastic rocks and stubby lava flows, which form a 2.2 km-thick pile.
+On the northwestern foot, there is an outcrop of rhyolite named "Hijo de Misti" ('son of Misti'), while an older, eroded stratovolcano ("Misti 1"), lies underneath the Misti cone.
 Misti is surrounded by a fan of volcanic debris, (Note: This fan consists of mudflow, pyroclastic flow and tephra (Note: Tephra are fragmented rocks produced by volcanic eruptions.) deposits.) which covers an area of 200 km2 on Misti and extends 25 km from the volcano.
-On the southern side, the volcano is cut by 20 to 80 m ravines, while the northern side is flatter.
+On the southern side, the volcano is cut by 20 m to 80 m-deep ravines, while the northern side is flatter.
 Dune fields and volcanic ash deposits extend for 20 km northeast of Misti; they are formed by wind-blown ash.
 The terrain between Arequipa and Misti is initially gently sloping, before reaching the steep flanks of the cone.

-Volcanoes often experience the collapse of part of the cone, a so-called sector collapse, which form a landslide ("debris avalanche").
-There are no obvious traces of such on Misti, except on its western foot and a narrow chute on the northwestern flank of Misti that reaches its summit.
-Two debris avalanche deposits lie on the southeastern and southwestern-southern side of Misti, extending 25 km and 12 km from the volcano respectively.
-The first is made up by hummock-shaped hills of mixed debris and covers an area of 100 km2; the second forms a flat-topped terrain with an area of about 40 km2 on both sides of the Rio Chili.
+Volcanoes can undergo sector collapse, when part of the cone fails and forms a debris avalanche.
+The only obvious trace of such a collapse at Misti is a narrow chute on the northwestern flank that reaches its summit.
+Debris avalanche deposits lie on the southeastern and southwestern-southern side of Misti, extending 25 km and 12 km from the volcano, respectively.
+The first is made up of hummock-shaped hills of mixed debris and covers an area of 100 km2; the second forms a flat-topped terrain with an area of about 40 km2 on both sides of the Rio Chili.